MAC: Experimental station for AMO science and Coherent Diffractive Imaging

 - Gas target – either needle source or a molecular beam (cryo-cooled Even Lavie nozzle).

-- Cluster source – for rare-gas and water clusters with sizes from few nm to 100s nm.
+- For rare gas clusters with sizes from few nm to 100s nm

 Time-preserving monochromator: